Skip to content

 b-money

 b-money was a conceptual framework for an anonymous, distributed electronic cash system proposed by computer engineer Wei Dai in 1998.
-Though never implemented, b-money introduced key concepts that would directly influence the design of Bitcoin and later cryptocurrencies, including the idea that computational work could serve as the basis for money creation.
+Though never implemented, b-money introduced key concepts that would directly influence the design of Bitcoin and later cryptocurrencies, including the idea that computational work could serve as the basis for money creation and that public record-keeping ledgers with transaction confirmation could replace trusted intermediaries.
+If there were a true precursor to Bitcoin, b-money would be it.

 Context and Vision

-Dai's vision was radical: a system where money could exist and be transferred without any central authority to issue it, verify transactions, or maintain records.
+Wei Dai, a computer engineer active in the cypherpunk community, recognized that previous attempts at digital currency relied on trusted central authorities -- a dependency he sought to eliminate.
+His vision was radical: a system where money could exist and be transferred without any central authority to issue it, verify transactions, or maintain records.
 Instead, these functions would be distributed across a network of participants, with cryptographic techniques ensuring security and preventing fraud.
+Dai defined a protocol for money services where "work" equaled money creation, introducing the concept of public record-keeping ledgers with transaction confirmation.

 Two Protocols